 Secret societies

-Throughout the 20th century, Survival in the rural regions of the Guinea coast was highly dependent on communal effort.
-Life evolved through interdependences within a dynamic, albeit hierarchical, social order.
-Its course was constrained by the lineage with which one was associated or indebted to either by birth, marriage or choice as a guest of the family elder.
+In the rural regions of the Guinea coast, survival demanded heavy reliance on communal institutions throughout the twentieth century.
+Life here developed within a dynamic, albeit hierarchical, social order.
+Advancement within it was constrained by one’s lineage, to which one was indebted either by birth, marriage, or even—if chosen to become a guest of a family elder—by choice.

-A prerequisite for becoming a member of the community was enrollment, by puberty, in either of the two main Guinea coast's secret societies – Poro for men and Sande for women.
-These societies regulated all aspects of life, from birth to death, and were responsible for enabling one to find his or her place, as well as maintaining it in balance, within this elaborate dual and ever-changing hierarchical social order, i.e., person position within his or her lineage as well as within his or her society.
+A prerequisite for membership in the community was initiation by the age of puberty in one of the Guinea coast’s two principal secret societies: Poro for the men, and Sande for the women.
+Both societies regulated all aspects of life from birth to death, enabling enabled a young man or woman to find their place in the society and maintain a balance within the elaborate duality and fluidity of the hierarchical social order; that is, within one’s lineage and one’s society.

-Even today, the Sande society still encompasses most aspects of life of the female rural population on the Guinea coast, with a current estimated participation of more than three million members.
-The concept was institutionalized in the 1985 national census in Liberia as "mawaee" – those who eat together from the same pot - formalizing the existence of semi-independent family units of only women and children.
+Even today, Sande, which is reported to have over three million members, encompasses most aspects of the life of women in the rural population of the Guinea coast.
+In the 1985 national census of Liberia, the concept of a woman’s society was recognized as “mawaee,” that is, those who eat together from the same pot.
+Thus, the existence of semi-independent family units consisting solely of women and children was formalized.

-The secret societies were organized in localized tribal chapters, each recognizing the hierarchy and power symbols of its neighbor.
-Even so, no evidence of structural pan-tribal leadership was ever found.
+The secret societies were organized according to localized tribal chapters.
+While they recognized the hierarchy and power symbols of their neighbors, there is no evidence of structural pan-tribal leadership having ever emerged.

-Although evidence of the Sande society is documented as early as the fifteenth century, its actual practices and liturgy are mostly unknown.
-A secrecy oath taken by its initiates, is closely kept, and is held as a great virtue.
-Sande society research in limited as the Poro attached most of the interest of 20th century anthropologies.
+Although Sande can be dated back as early as the fifteenth century, the society’s actual practices and liturgy remain largely unknown.
+The oath of secrecy taken by its initiates is closely guarded and initiation is regarded as a great privilege.
+Research on Sande is also limited, since it was primarily the Poro that attracted the interest of twentieth-century anthropologists.

-Quelling The Hinterland
+Quelling the hinterland

-In the 1920s, when this monumental Bassa maternity figure was crafted, the Christian Americano Liberian government in Monrovia, under the presidency of Charles King, for the first time enjoyed a positive cash flow.
-This was due, in part, to the famous Firestone rubber agreement.
-From this position of relative strength, the government was able to use its resources to consolidate its control over the Liberian hinterland.
+At the time this monumental Bassa maternity figure was crafted in the 1920s, the Christian Americo-Liberian government in Monrovia, led by its president Charles King, was enjoying a positive cash flow for the first time.
+This was due, in part, to its famous agreement with the Firestone rubber company.
+From this position of relative strength, the government was able to use its resources to consolidate control over the Liberian hinterland.

-The Liberian government systematically impoverished the rural areas under its control.
-The local population’s iron-rod based currency system was rendered obsolete, making the wealth of the elders and the community disappear overnight.
-A new tax - the Hut tax - payable only in international hard currency, was forcefully enforced.
-The male indigenous Guinea coast secret societies, which regulated all aspects of life were outlawed, their elders jailed, and the all-powerful Poro society was suspended.
-Human rights violations committed against the rural population were brushed aside by branding their leaders as members of the notorious Tiger association, or cannibals.
-Government persecutions induced poverty which, in turn, stripped the villages of their male population, resulting in continual erosion of the historical male position within these traditional societies.
+However, the Liberian government systematically impoverished the rural areas under its control.
+By rendering the local populations’ iron-rod-based currency system obsolete and forcibly imposing the new Hut tax, payable only in international hard currency, the government virtually devastating the wealth of the elders and the community overnight.
+The government also outlawed indigenous secret male societies of the Guinea coast that had formerly regulated all aspects of life, imprisoning their elders and suspending the all-powerful Poro.
+Liberian officials disregarded human rights violations committed against the rural population, branding the leaders of these once proud societies as cannibals or members of the notorious Tiger association.
+The persecutions further reduced the villages to poverty, which, in turn, stripped them of their male population, thereby eroding the men’s historical position within these traditional societies.

-Revolving Door in Gender Related Roles
+Revolving door in gender-related roles

-In these hard times it is not surprising to see that women had to take on a more active role in the community, filling in for the males as the breadwinners, and also as keepers of the tradition.
-This also led to the women's Sande society taking on more power and importance.
+During this painful period, women inevitably had to assume a more active role in the community, filling in for males as both breadwinners and keepers of tradition.
+This then endowed their Sande society with even more power and importance.